 RESOURCE POOL LIMIT: Ravaged Worlds utilises a Resource Pool that determine the maximum number of Resources you can stack or store at the end of your turn.
 This limit is equal to 5, plus 1 for each Territory card you have in play - it is also possible for other cards to affect this pool limit.
 Any Resources beyond this limit will be lost at the end of your turn and your maximum limit will be shown in game as X / X (resources held / max pool).

-There are two sub-types of Event cards;
+There are three sub-types of Event cards;

 In these pre and post-combat phases the player may put as many Creature or Attachment cards from their hand into play as they wish - and up to one Territory card - paying the Resource Points cost of each card before it can be deployed.
 If the player does not have enough Resources Points available the card cannot be deployed.
 Each card displays their Resource Points cost in the upper left corner.